 - Assistance with social and community participation

 The fourth NDIS core supports category, Assistance with social and community participation covers activities or courses that help participants socialise and connect with others.
 These could include art classes, sports coaching and vacation camps that have capacity building, mentoring, peer support or individual skill development components.

-At Nextt, we have a range of services available that help participants build these foundational skills and are covered by the NDIS.
-Our Nextt Steps Program helps young people who are between 6 – 25 years old develop functional and meaningful skills to increase participation in everyday life.
+At Nextt, we have a range of services available that help participants build these foundational skills and are covered by the NDIS including: Support Coordination, Core Supports, Capacity Building, Supported Housing and Attendant Care.
+Our services help individuals develop functional and meaningful skills to increase participation in everyday life.
 We can help you or your child build self-care, meal preparation and social communication skills – and so much more – from the comfort of your own home.

-Get in touch with us today for a one hour free consultation to learn how we can help you.
+Get in touch with us today to learn how we can help you.

 If you’d like to learn more about how the NDIS works, we’ve got 10 tips to help you access NDIS funding.